ryanrudolfoba/SteamOS-microSD/README.md

 ## Install Post Install Script

+> **Note**\
+> The post install script will create a directory called .ryanrudolf.
+Don't delete this folder!

 > **Warning**\
 > If you skip this step, You may fail at Geetings.\
-  And you won't be able to perform SteamOS updates, unable to switch between STABLE / BETA / PREVIEW branches, and the precautions I put to minimize writes to the sdcard will not be implemented.
+> And you won't be able to perform SteamOS updates, unable to switch between STABLE / BETA / PREVIEW branches, and the precautions I put to minimize writes to the sdcard will not be implemented.

-The life of the sdcard might degrade quickly if you don't do this step!\
 The post install script will set the sudo password for the deck account.
-It will be set as "deck" (without the quotation marks)\
+It will be set as "deck" (without the quotation marks)

-> **Note**\
-> The post install script will create a directory called .ryanrudolf.
-Don't delete this folder!

 1. Check any mounted partitions by running `lsblk`.